jckkrr/CSV_Network_Mapper/README.md

 CSV stands for Comma Seperated File.
 They are simply a very plain and stripped back version of a spreadsheet you might make in Microsoft Excel or Google Sheets, and these programs let you export your work as a CSV.

 What this app does is let make it dead-easy to visualise the connections you have in spreadsheet.
-All you need to do is drag and drop a CSV.
+Load a CSV of data; receive an interactive network map.
 That's it.
 Code-free analysis to help curious folk like you see what's really going on.

 ## It's this easy to use...